About MSCEIT emotional intelligence (EQ) feedback and coaching

-Emotionally intelligent people are able to observe emotions in themselves and others and have the capacity to reason with, and about emotions and use that information to enhance their decision making processes.
+Emotionally intelligent people can observe emotions in themselves and others and have the capacity to reason with and about emotions and use that information to enhance their decision-making processes.
 Emotionally intelligent people make great decisions based on a synthesis of head and heart.

 How emotionally intelligent are you?
 How emotionally intelligent are your teammates?

-We tend to overestimate our abilities and EI is one such area.
-The good news is that EI can be measured with an online psychometric test.
+We tend to overestimate our abilities, and EQ is one such area.
+The good news is that EQ can be measured with an online psychometric test.
 The test takes about forty to fifty minutes and gives powerful feedback on our ability to recognise, use, understand and manage emotions.

-MSCEIT gives an overall score for EI and also gives sub scores for the ability to recognise emotions in ourselves and others, generate new emotions, understand why they arise and what they may lead to and also managing emotions.
+MSCEIT gives an overall score for EQ and gives sub scores to recognise emotions in ourselves and others, generate new emotions, understand why they arise and what they may lead to and manage emotions.

 Why take the test?